 Top 10 Mistakes in Online Dating Profiles

 I’ve told you plenty about what you should do with your online dating profile; but here’s some don’ts.
 These mostly apply to the guys, but ladies, watch out for some of this stuff, too.
+Note: Want to save 20%, or get a free trail with Match?
+I've got a bunch of coupons for you right over

 - Talking About Yourself Too Much: It’s your online dating profile, so it stands to reason that it should be all about you, right?
 Wrong.
 You are writing this profile for an audience; and to get your audience to pay attention to your profile – you need to connect with them.
 Everyone’s favorite subject is themselves.
 You don’t have to write your entire profile about your match; but you should have a good portion of your profile written about your match in a positive light (e.g. “you’re the girl with the warm smile that lights up the room, and a spring in your step”).
 If you do this, your audience will see themselves in your description, and be interested enough in you to make the first move.